The Monk Nobody Asked For

 17th-level Way of the Ascendant Dragon feature

-Reaching the pinnacle of your draconic aspect, you gain the following benefits:
+Reaching the pinnacle of your draconic aspect.

 • You gain blindsight out to 30 feet.
 Within that range, you can effectively see anything that isn’t behind total cover, even if you’re blinded or in darkness.
 Moreover, you can see an invisible creature within that range, unless the creature successfully hides from you.